bootstrapworld/codemirror-blocks/doc/pretty.md

     xxyyyyy
       yyyy    // notice that this line is indented to match the first

+If instead of a fixed number of documents, you have an array of them, you can instead use `horzArray(docArray)`, which is equivalent to `horz.apply(null, docArray)`.

 #### Simple Concatenation

 `concat(doc1, doc2, ...)` concatenates documents from left to right.